rubensworks/jbr.js/packages/jbr/README.md

 All prepared files will be contained in the `generated/` directory.

+When running this command, existing files within `generated/` will not be overwritten by default.
+These can be forcefully overwritten by passing the `-f` option.

 ### 3. Running Experiments

 Once the experiment has been fully configured and prepared, you can run it: